 One visible example of the relationship between these issues is the crime of illegal logging which leads to deforestation.
 According to the WWF, illegal logging accounts for 50-90% of all forestry activities in producer tropical forests, such as those of the Amazon Basin, Southeast Asia and Central Africa, and 15-30% of all wood traded globally.
 To quantify the scale of this devastating illicit activity, satellite imagery can help expose the physical effects of deforestation.
 The NASA campaign ‘Large-scale Biosphere-Atmosphere Experiment in Amazonia’ (LBA) examined the interconnections between Amazon ecosystems and how they were reacting to rapid deforestation, global warming, and cycles of drought.
 The damning images produced by the project emphasise the alarming rate of deforestation and the seeming irreversibility of its damage.

 Ocean surface temperatures are warming 40% faster than previous estimates.
 Not only has increasing temperatures led to ocean acidification and bleaching, but the migration of marine species which can generate new opportunities for IUU fishers.
 Both phenomena create a feedback loop where undetected catches lead to overfishing which in turn can cause a decline in fish stocks.
 This means that fishers are being forced to use more environmentally damaging techniques to profit, while simultaneously resorting to crimes such as forced labour to cut costs.
 Despite this, these practices are rarely ever met with fines proportional to the crime given the sizes of the profits involved, or criminal sentences that would qualify under the UN Convention Against Transnational Organized Crime (UNTOC).
-Alexandria Reid claims that due to weak law enforcement, “over one-third of global fish stocks are estimated to be fish beyond biologically sustainable limits.”
+Alexandria Reid noted that due to weak law enforcement, amongst other factors, “over one-third of global fish stocks are estimated to be fished beyond biologically sustainable limits.”

 Perspectives from the Transport Sector: Airlines